-A hotel nestled in an old French village…a cranky chef called César…a blue Citroën Deux Chevaux…an under-valued sow named Martine… ancient cave paintings…a dark and handsome stranger…and a lesson in digging up tasty tubers…
+A hotel nestled in an old French village…a cranky chef called César…a blue Citroën Deux Chevaux…an under-appreciated sow named “Martine”… ancient cave paintings…a dark and handsome stranger…and a lesson in digging up tasty tubers…

-Can an English picture book be any “Frenchier” than Inga Moore’s The Truffle Hunter ?
+Can an English-language picture book be any “Frenchier” than Inga Moore’s The Truffle Hunter ?

 Her words and pictures capture such a spirit of place that you’ll be transported to the Perigord in the space of a story time.
 (Couldn’t you almost step into the full page spread above?)
 Like so many of Moore’s timeless works, The Truffle Hunter is still in print today.
 My hope is that we keep it that way for the next generation.